 "Volunteer" means the rendering of services without compensation.
 Compensation means remuneration whether by way of salary, fee, or other consideration for services rendered.
 Most CC&Rs and bylaws prohibit the compensation of directors.

+Expense Reimbursement Allowed.
 Payment of per diem, mileage, or other reimbursement expenses to a director or executive officer does not affect that person's status as a volunteer.
 (Corp.
 Code §7231.5(b), Civ.
 Code §5800(b).)
 For example, if a director buys light bulbs for the common areas using his own money, the association can reimburse him without impacting his volunteer status.
 Directors should ALWAYS produce a receipt for those items for which they are seeking reimbursement.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.